Skip to content

 Pod workload

-A Pod is a minimal unit of workload in Kubernetes, which represents a set of containers with common storage and network resources.
+A Pod is a minimal scheduling unit in Kubernetes.
+It represents a set of containers with common storage and network resources.

 An example manifest file for Pod with NGINX server container looks like this: